The first serious attempt at a memorial to Chatterton.

 Obviously, I was having a bit of fun with some of my remarks about Walpole but there is some truth in it.
 I have read some of Walpole's letters and found them entertaining and well worth the reading, but I am not so sure about Otranto?
 I have two editions, both are small books with one being a miniature and not easy to read - and I am not only talking about the size of the type!
-That being said, I will give it another go in 2021, but this time I will be wearing my 18th-century head.
+That being said, I will give it another go in the near future, but this time I will be wearing my 18th-century head.

 Tom, the Redcliffe Church Cat.